SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/03-selection-sort.md

   You scan through the flashcards and find the card with the smallest number, it's 2.

-* Step 2: **Replace** the smallest number with the first number in the unsorted section `8, 3, 2, 9, 7`.
+* Step 2: **Swap** the smallest number with the first number in the unsorted section `8, 3, 2, 9, 7`.

-   * unsorted section: ` 8, 3, 9, 7`
+   * unsorted section: ` 3, 8, 9, 7`

    * Sorted section: `2`

 * Step 3: **Move** the boundary between the sorted and unsorted sections to the right.

-   * The flashcard with 2 is now in the sorted section, and the remaining unsorted section contains the flashcards: `8, 3, 9, 7`
+   * The flashcard with 2 is now in the sorted section, and the remaining unsorted section contains the flashcards: `3, 8, 9, 7`

 Repeat Steps 1 to 3 until the entire stack is sorted.